-The Mask And The Message – How Face Masks Impact The Way We Communicate
+The Mask And The Message – How Face Masks Impact Communication

-Here’s looking at you: Did you know your face has the most dexterous muscles in the animal world – making you capable of transmitting huge amounts information, without saying a word?
+Here’s looking at you: Did you know your face has the most dexterous muscles in the animal world – making you capable of transmitting huge amounts of information without saying a word?

 The fact is you communicate best when you’re talking face-to-face.
-This is because facial expression is one of the primary means of letting others know how you feel, and it is an important tool for building trust and rapport with your partner, your colleagues, your clients or, as US healthcare workers found, even your patients.
+This is because facial expression is one of the primary means of letting others know how you feel, and it is a crucial tool for building trust and rapport with your partner, your colleagues, your clients or, as US healthcare workers found, even your patients.

 The experience of doctors and nurses in the US during the pandemic is an interesting case.
-Being in hospital is bad, add the anxiety caused by your carers being shrouded in full body PPE and it can become traumatic.
+Being in hospital is terrible; add the anxiety caused by your carers shrouded in full-body PPE, and it can become traumatic.